keithieopia/keithieopia.com/content/about.md

 menu = "main"
 +++

 Hello, my name is Timothy Keith.
-But first, a poem from 1891:
+But first, a poem:

 > I'm Nobody!
 Who are you?
 > Are you &mdash; Nobody &mdash; too?